 - VEGGIES: Raw and roasted veggies are good choices.
 Try something new every week.
 This crunchy quinoa salad has brussels sprouts and asparagus.
 You could also make it with roasted cauliflower or broccoli.
 Radishes are delicious roasted and raw.
 Choose vegetables that are IN SEASON now.

 - DRESSING: Change things up!
 The creamy dressing used here is dairy-free, oil-free and DELICIOUS.
 Super easy to make, too.
 BUT…you could easily use a different dressing with this salad and it would taste like something totally new and different.
-I love this vegan caesar on this salad and when I’m in a hurry I use my everyday salad dressing recipe.
+I love a vegan caesar dressing on this salad and when I’m in a hurry I use my everyday salad dressing recipe.
 So easy!

 What else can I do with my roasted veggies/grains?